What Does It Mean When a Narcissist Is Obsessed With You?

 They Perceive Relationships As Transactions Healthy bonds involve reciprocated care, respect, and trust.
 Narcissists view relationships through a warped lens of cost-benefit exchanges.

 You represent a source of “narcissistic supply” to stroke their egos, status, and authority over others’ emotions.
-In return, they fraudulently bait you with either idealized praise, financial/material gifts, or the promise of “fixing” their turmoil.
+In return, they deceitfully lure you with excessive praise, gifts, or promises to resolve their chaos.

 But they lack core empathy and integrity to nurture real intimacy.
 Their obsession stays rooted in self-worship.